podNET-Hungary/PodNet.Blazor.TypedRoutes/README.md

 ## Usage

 1. Install the [NuGet package](https://www.nuget.org/packages/PodNet.Blazor.TypedRoutes) to your Blazor app (all hosting models are supported).
+Use NuGet Package Manager, the .N
+    ```
+    > dotnet add package PodNet.Blazor.TypedRoutes
+    ```
 1. Define your page components as usual.
 Either:
 	a. use `@page` directives in .razor files, or
 	a. use `[Route]` attributes in .cs files - in this case, the class has to be `partial`.
 1. For each found route, a `static` member will be automatically generated for the component you can use by referring to the type itself.
 You don't need to do anything special for the generated code to appear, it'll automatically get refreshed as you type as needed, or be built when you run `dotnet build` from the command line.
+    > Visual Studio sometimes takes a bit of time to pick up and/or run the generator correctly.
+It might be time for your unscheduled restart!

 The logic for generating a primary `PageUri` property or method and additional methods (when there are multiple routes) is a bit opinionated, but it should "just work" for most scenarios without you having to configure or modify anything.

 <hr>

-If you have any issues after installing the package, confirm that the relevant `<PackageReference>` includes and does not exlude the `compile;runtime;analyzers` assets in your `.csproj` file:
+If you have any issues after installing the package, confirm that the relevant `<PackageReference>` includes and does not exlude the `compile;analyzers` assets in your `.csproj` file:

 ```xml
 <!-- By default, "all" assets are included, which is a code generator (analyzer) and a very small assembly that contains some core interfaces.
 In most cases, this is what you would want. -->